b-lukaszuk/nim_luzne_zadanka/book1/ch02/README.md

 > and create a loop which will print every step of the Collatz conjecture.
 > (Hint: use div for division)

+## Task 2

+Original exercise number: 4

+> [...] you have converted inches to centimeters, and vice versa.
+Create a
+> conversion table with multiple values.

 # Usage example

 ## Compilation